no-code-comments/SJTU-UMJI-Course-Files/README.md

 When it comes to **Honor Code**, albeit JI students are restrained by it, you don’t need to worry about it when copying and using the files in this repositories. **All of the materials** are not related to any solution to the problems and projects written by other students’ or me, and **all of the materials** are available on the Internet or Canvas.

-:warning:For reminder, if you are a JI student and find any solutions to the homework or the projects,
+:warning:For reminder, if you are a JI student and find any solution to the homework or the projects,

 - Copy the solutions and submit them. :x:
 - Fully absorb the solutions and copy them. :x:
 - Fully absorb the solutions and revise them. :x:
-- Fully absorb the solutions and **write your own solutions**:grey_exclamation: :heavy_check_mark:
+- Fully absorb the solutions and **write your own solutions** :heavy_check_mark:

 Moreover, the materials are owned by corresponding creators.
 The course slides and assignment files are owned by the instructors.
 The RC slides are owned by teaching assisstants.
 The reference textbooks are owned by their authors.
 The notes in reference folder are owned by me.